-The new year is right around the corner and you are starting to think about your goals for 2020?
+The new year is right around the corner and you are starting to think about your goals for the next year?
 Here are 20 new year’s resolution ideas!

 This post is focused on ideas for students (high school, college, university).
 But you can also apply them if you aren’t a student of course.

 So let’s get right into it!

 Check out my post about How to Set Goals and Achieve them before reading this post!
 It will help you know what I am talking about when I mention certain tips.

 1. Give Up a Bad Habit

 Whatever habit you don’t like having, you can make it a goal for 2020 to quit it.